Dinhhai94/course-materials/Wk1Mod1.md

-# CLIs, `git`, GitHub, and "Hello, World"
+# CLIs, `git`, and "Hello, World"
 ## Welcome to the first class!

 ### Housekeeping

 To get things started, we need to download a few things for our __development environment__.
 These include the following:

-1. An OS-specific package management system
-2. A bash-friendly command-line interface
+1. A bash-friendly command-line interface
-3. Version control systems
+2. A version-control system
-4. A text editor
+3. A text editor
-5. Helpful editor plugins
-6. Slack!
+4. A dependency-management utility
+5. A native client for Slack

 The process for each of these things should depend a bit on your operating system, but should help us work together in a consistent environment for the rest of the course.